 • firefighter safety

-• methods of attack including backfire and burnout techniques
+• methods of attack, including backfire and burnout techniques

-• water and foam delivery systems, and
+• water and foam delivery systems

 • air-operations safety